lgiordani/pelican-plugins/multi_part/Readme.md

 Multi parts posts
 -----------------

+This plugin has been deprecated.
+See the [series plugin](https://github.com/getpelican/pelican-plugins/tree/master/series) for a better support of multi part articles.

-The multi-part posts plugin allow you to write multi-part posts.
+The multi-part posts plugin allows you to write multi-part posts.

 In order to mark posts as part of a multi-part post, use the `:parts:` metadata: